UchidaMizuki/dibble/README.md

 [![R-CMD-check](https://github.com/UchidaMizuki/dibble/workflows/R-CMD-check/badge.svg)](https://github.com/UchidaMizuki/dibble/actions)
 <!-- badges: end -->

-A ‘dibble’ is a data frame consisting of arrays with named dimensions (known as data cubes).
+A ‘dibble’ (derived from ‘dimensional tibble’) is a data frame consisting of arrays with named dimensions (known as data cubes).
 The columns of the dibbles are classified into dimensions or measures, and the operations on the measures are broadcasted.
-The name “dibble” is derived from “dimensional tibble”.

 ## Installation